Aiswaryacm/assigment-three/README.md

-we have to signup first and all the datas are stored in database by using that data login is done i had implemented a delete option to delete the products new products can be inserted in Add products
+we have to signup first and all the datas are stored in database by using that data login is done i had implemented a delete option to delete the products new products can be inserted in Add products due to size issue i had removed nodu modules from the products forlder